Daniel-KM/Omeka-S-module-Thesaurus/README.md

 It is possible to sort a query according to thesaurus items order with `sort_by=thesaurus&sort_thesaurus=xxx`, where xxx is the item id of the thesaurus.

-### Use with the module Collecting (old version)
+### Use with the module Collecting

-For the module Collecting, the select can be created manually too.
-You may need to use a [fork of the module Collecting], which commits will be integrated upstream soon.
+The module [Collecting] can collect a concept of a thesaurus directly.
+The simplest way is a prompt with the input type "Custom vocab" pointing to the custom vocab of the thesaurus.

+The old [fork of the module Collecting] is no more needed.

-Then choose a property to fill, the input type "resource item", then the query:
+A prompt with the input type "Item resource" and a resource query can be used too, in order to limit and to sort the proposed concepts.
+Choose a property to fill, the input type "Item resource", then the query:
 `resource_class_id[0]=xxx&property[0][joiner]=and&property[0][property]=skos:inScheme&property[0][type]=res&property[0][text]=yyy&sort_by=thesaurus&sort_thesaurus=yyy`.
 or in php: